Few-Shot Demonstration-Driven Task Coordination and Trajectory Execution for Multi-Robot Systems: Experiments and Results

 \subsubsection{Case Study 1: Effect of Number of Robots}

-This case study focuses on analyzing how a task-level factor--the number of robots--affects learning dynamics, rather than serving as a direct numerical comparison with baselines.
-Training loss trends for Task~2 under varying robot counts (4 to 11) are depicted in Fig.~\ref{fig:cs}-left, using 30 demonstrations per setting.
-Loss curves demonstrate that smaller team sizes led to faster convergence and lower final loss due to reduced coordination complexity.
+This case study examines how the number of robots affects learning dynamics.
+Fig.~\ref{fig:cs}-left shows training loss trends for Task~2 with 4 to 11 robots using 30 demonstrations per setting.
+Smaller teams converged faster and reached lower final loss due to reduced coordination complexity.
 In the 4-node case, minimal interdependencies enabled near-zero loss rapidly.
-Configurations with 6 to 7 nodes preserved the core task structure and maintained efficient learning.
-In contrast, the 9-11 node scenarios exhibited slower convergence and higher final loss, indicating that increased team size introduced coordination challenges that complicated the learning process.
+Configurations with 6 to 7 nodes preserved the core task structure and maintained efficient learning, whereas 9--11 node scenarios showed slower convergence and higher final loss indicating that increased team size introduced coordination challenges that complicated the learning process.
 These results emphasize the scalability limits in few-shot settings, where larger team sizes amplify structural complexity and increase learning difficulty, highlighting the type of coordination challenge that DDACE’s temporal-spatial decoupling is designed to mitigate.